David Powers: Life and career

-When Kennedy was elected President of the United States in 1960, he appointed Powers as Special Assistant to the President.
+When Kennedy was elected President in 1960, he appointed Powers as Special Assistant to the President.
 In this role Powers watched "over the President's needs, and was always with him on trips around the country and abroad.
 He usually was the first to see the President in the morning, and the last to see him at night.
 He was less a political adviser than simply a friend with whom Kennedy could relax.
 They would swim together in the White House pool, where Powers would use a breaststroke in order to keep up a steady chatter of amusing conversation that Kennedy enjoyed."
 Historian Robert Dallek wrote that Powers was part of the "Irish Mafia" - a small group of White House aides who were "uncritically loyal to Kennedy and had made his rise possible", and that "Powers was the first among equals" in this group.
 Among his duties, Powers greeted distinguished visitors to the White House and escorted them to the Oval Office, and kept track of Kennedy's extensive wardrobe.
 Kennedy speechwriter and special counsel Theodore Sorensen recounted a story from the 1960 presidential campaign in which he did not have a necktie for a meeting, and "Dave Powers loaned me one from [Kennedy's] large traveling collection, assuring me that the senator never wore it."
 Powers was an enthusiastic baseball fan, and his "amazing memory for sports and election statistics" impressed Kennedy.

 During the assassination of President John F. Kennedy, Powers and Kenneth O'Donnell, another Kennedy aide, were riding in the Secret Service follow-up car directly behind the presidential limousine.
 In 1996, the Assassination Records Review Board released three minutes of film footage captured by Powers in Dallas prior to the assassination.
 Powers said he began filming when the motorcade left Love Field but ran out of film at 12:17 p.m before reaching Dealey Plaza.

 Following President Kennedy's assassination, Powers was named the first curator of the John F. Kennedy Presidential Library and Museum.
 At the request of Robert F. Kennedy, Powers spent the years from 1965 to 1979 helping federal archivists gather and organize Kennedy memorabilia, papers, and other artifacts for the planned museum.
 When the Kennedy Library and Museum opened in Boston in 1979, Powers served as a curator at the museum until his retirement in 1994.

-In 1972 Powers and Kenneth O'Donnell co-authored "Johnny, We Hardly Knew Ye", a bestselling account of their mutual experiences working for Congressman, Senator, and President Kennedy.
-Reflecting on his time with Kennedy, Powers stated that JFK was "the greatest man I ever met, and the best friend I ever had."
+In 1972 Powers and O'Donnell co-authored "Johnny, We Hardly Knew Ye", a bestselling account of their mutual experiences working for Congressman, Senator, and President Kennedy.
+Reflecting on his time with Kennedy, Powers stated that Kennedy was "the greatest man I ever met, and the best friend I ever had."

 Death

 On March 28, 1998 Powers died of cardiac arrest in Arlington, Massachusetts at the Symmes Medical Center.
-He was buried at Mount Pleasant Cemetery in Arlington.